 - Section 1.1 Certain Definitions.
-For purposes of this Contract, and in addition to the terms defined throughout this Contract, each of the following words or expressions, whenever initially capitalized, shall have the meaning set forth in this section: - (a) "Academy" means the Michigan non-profit corporation named FLEX HIGH SCHOOL OF PONTIAC, operating under the assumed name LEARN4LIFE PONTIAC which is authorized as a public school academy pursuant to this Contract. - (b) "Academy Board" means the Board of Directors of FLEX HIGH SCHOOL OF PONTIAC, operating under the assumed name LEARN4LIFE PONTIAC. - (c) "Applicable Law" means all state and federal law applicable to public school academies, including all rules, regulations, and orders promulgated thereunder.
+For purposes of this Contract, and in addition to the terms defined throughout this Contract, each of the following words or expressions, whenever initially capitalized, shall have the meaning set forth in this section: - (a) "Academy" means the Michigan non-profit corporation named NORTHRIDGE ACADEMY which is re-authorized as a public school academy pursuant to this Contract. - (b) "Academy Board" means the Board of Directors of NORTHRIDGE ACADEMY. - (c) "Applicable Law" means all state and federal law applicable to public school academies, including all rules, regulations, and orders promulgated thereunder.